The best travel cameras of 2022

 SEE IT

 Why it made the cut: GoPro continues to set the bar for stabilization with the HERO 10.
 Along with a faster processor, this is one of the best action cameras.
-Plus, it’s entirely waterproof without needing a case, meaning you can take it as-is on your underwater dives or those fresh powder days.
+Plus, it’s entirely waterproof without needing a case, meaning you can take it as-is on your underwater dives or those powder days.

 Key features: